zmanion/CVE/cvedocs/glossary.md

 disputed: A CVE ID assignment or CVE Record content have been disputed.

-[Supplier](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossarySupplier): The entity that develops, maintains, or provides a product.
+[Supplier](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossarySupplier): The entity that develops, maintains, or provides a product regardless of whether the product is an open-source project or a proprietary product.
 A supplier is typically responsible for and capable of investigating vulnerability reports and developing fixes or mitigations for vulnerabilities.
 “Supplier” is used broadly and includes common terms such as vendor, producer, developer, maintainer, author, owner, manufacturer, and provider.

-Top-Level Root: A Root who is responsible for the governance and administration of its hierarchy, including Roots and CNAs within that hierarchy.
+Top-Level Root (TL-Root): The highest-level Root responsible for the governance and administration of a specified hierarchy, including Roots and CNAs within that hierarchy.

 Vulnerability: an instance of one or more weaknesses in a Product that can be exploited, causing a negative impact to confidentiality, integrity, or availability; a set of conditions or behaviors that allows the violation of an explicit or implicit security policy.